Top 10 Most Dangerous Weather Events Ever Recorded

 7. The Great Galveston Hurricane (1900)

 The Category 4 hurricane that struck on September 8, 1900, remains the deadliest natural disaster in United States history.
-Storm surge between 8 and 15 feet swallowed the island.
+Storm surge between 8 and 15 feet consumed the island.
 Fatality estimates range from 6,000 to 12,000 people.
 Property damage hit $30 million in 1900 dollars.

 The city’s response was radical.
 They built a 17-foot-high seawall and then raised the entire city elevation by up to 17 feet using a massive hydraulic project.
 Imagine jacking up every building and pumping sand underneath while people still lived there.
 The project took years and permanently altered Galveston’s landscape.

 But it worked.
 The city survived future hurricanes that would have destroyed the old elevation.
 Sometimes, catastrophic failure is the only thing that forces adequate preparation.
+The next example shows a different kind of cost, where modern damage became the focus.

 8. Hurricane Katrina (2005)